luyi-sss/tswd-portfolio-luyi/visualizing-government-debt.md

 | [home page](https://cmustudent.github.io/tswd-portfolio-templates/) | [visualizing debt](visualizing-government-debt) | [critique by design](critique-by-design) | [final project I](final-project-part-one) | [final project II](final-project-part-two) | [final project III](final-project-part-three) |

 # visualizing-government-debt
 This dataset shows the debt-to-GDP ratio of countries between 1995 and 2019.
 3 key attributes need to be identified clearly on charts: Country, Ratio, and the change or the range of ratios within the period.
+3 different data visualization ways are used to demonstrate the same dataset of the general debt from OECD.(https://data.oecd.org/)

 The bar chart demonstrates the ratio of different countries:
     The use of gray and other colors perfectly differentiates the ratios of countries;